temporalio/money-transfer-project-java/README.md

 ## Build the project

-In the project's root directory run:
+Either open the project in IntelliJ, which will automatically build it, or in the project's root directory run:

 ```
 ./gradlew build